-- Size, orientation, and position tolerance of the markers on the objects to be scanned. - Reading distance that results from the marker size (see chapter 6.1.3 "Determining the working distance"). - · Time of data output. - The permissible line lengths between sensor and host system depending on which interface is used. - · Visibility of the control panel and access to the control buttons.
+- Size, orientation, and position tolerance of the markers on the objects to be scanned. - Reading distance that results from the marker size (Determining the working distance). - · Time of data output. - The permissible line lengths between sensor and host system depending on which interface is used. - Visibility of the control panel and access to the control buttons.